-A study from Apartment Therapy recently pegged it at the top trend for 2017/18.
+A study from Apartment Therapy pegged it as the top trend for 2017/18.
 And no matter what you think about Apartment Therapy, it is speaking for a huge number of people who want a beautiful home without spending a fortune.
-This style has also been featured in House Beautiful, Houzz and Dwell.
+Farmhouse is still popular four years later, having also been featured in House Beautiful, Houzz and Dwell.

 Yes, they call it a trend but I believe it will morph into a style and be around for quite some time.
 It just suits so much of how we think now.
 It supports the comfort we desire in our homes but without fuss, and with the convenience of some ultra-modern touches.